This program is taught in FRENCH.

 - Research focus - option 1) fundamental interactions or - option 2) material physics

 - Teaching focus.

-The Master's Degree in Physics, option fundamental interactions, offers future graduates an education that is centred on the great laws of the Universe (astrophysics, cosmology, nuclear physics, particle physics, theoretical physics, ...).
+The Master's Degree in Physics, option fundamental interactions, offers future graduates an education that is centered on the great laws of the Universe (astrophysics, cosmology, nuclear physics, particle physics, theoretical physics, etc.).

 The curriculum includes:

 - a first year of 60 ECTS credits spread out over 9 credits of compulsory courses, focus-specific courses for 30 credits, an internship or individual work for 10 credits, elective courses for at least 11 credits and open courses(possibly in another Faculty) for a maximum of 7 credits

 - a second year of 60 credits built around a consequential individual project, the thesis, which counts for 28 credits.
 A course in the history of experimental sciences is included in this second year.
 Students choose elective courses (30 credits) to finish off their education.